 Wat Trimitr (Golden Buddha Temple)

-Located in Chinatown, high atop of a four-story marble-clad ziggurat, Wat Traimit is a home to the world’s largest massive gold seated Buddha.
+Located in Chinatown, high atop of a four-story marble-clad ziggurat, Wat Traimit is a home to the world’s largest massive gold seated Buddha, this huge temple has a massive 5.5 tons golden Buddha statue.
 The statue was cast sometime in the 13th century and is nearly five meters high and five and a half tons made of about 83% pure gold.
 The second floor of the ziggurat exhibits the history of the Chinese community in Bangkok, and the third floor covers the history of the Golden Buddha image itself.

 Entrance to see only the Golden Buddha is 40 Baht.
 The museum costs an additional 100 Baht.
 The temple is open daily 8AM to 5PM, with the museum being closed on Mondays.

 Tickets cost 40฿ each.
 There is also a museum under the statue that you can visit with a combined 100฿ ticket.
 You are not allowed inside with shorts or tank tops, so dress appropriately.

 Outside the temple complex is the Chinese Gate, the symbolic entrance to the Chinatown which lays behind it.

 Damnoen Saduak/Bangkok Floating Markets